borjaOrtizLlamas/nginx-python-api/README.md

-nginx docker container
+nginx and python containers
 -------
+docker container with nginx

-Python docker container from nginx
+docker container from nginx container with Python proyect and the confing of nginx